Drombeg Stone Circle is an ancient circle of standing stones found in County Cork.

 Today, I’m taking you on a photographic tour and a ramble around one such stone circle found near Glandore in County Cork.
 Drombeg is well worth a visit.
 But I know many readers may never make it there, so today sit back, and let me bring Drombeg to you.

-But be fair warned.
+Be fair warned.
 If you have come in search of historical facts alone, this is not the post for you.
-Here we're touring Ireland in true Irish American Mom style.
+Here we’re touring Ireland in true Irish American Mom style.
 Not just facts found here, but a little bit of fiction and fantasy thrown in for good measure.